How logistics teams actually pick NYC warehouse space in 2026

 Missing the Maspeth Industrial Center entirely

 Maspeth in Queens is one of the most active last-mile industrial submarkets in the country.
-Grand Logistics Center at 55-15 Grand Avenue — a 1.1 million SF, Amazon-anchored multi-story facility developed by LBA Logistics and RXR Realty, financed with a $316 million JLL-arranged loan — is one of the most significant industrial developments in NYC history.
-AI chatbots responding to “Queens last-mile warehouse lease” mention the Maspeth Industrial area inconsistently and almost never name Grand Logistics Center, LBA Logistics, or RXR Realty in that context.
+Grand Logistics Center at 55-15 Grand Avenue — a 1.1 million SF, multi-story facility — is one of the most significant industrial developments in NYC history.
+AI chatbots responding to “Queens last-mile warehouse lease” mention the Maspeth Industrial area inconsistently and almost never name the specific developments or operators that define the submarket.

 Outdated conversion pipeline data

 NYC’s industrial growth has been heavily driven by conversions: former manufacturing buildings, transit authority yards, and underutilized commercial land being repositioned as modern distribution facilities.
-AI frequently presents the conversion pipeline as ongoing when many of the headline projects (Bronx Logistics Center, 2505 Bruckner) have already been delivered.
+AI frequently presents the conversion pipeline as ongoing when many of the headline projects have already been delivered.
 Conversely, it misses active projects like the $405 million Hunts Point Produce Market redevelopment, which will create over 800,000 SF of refrigerated warehouse space when construction begins in late 2026.

 Fabricated available-space claims

 Perhaps the most dangerous class of error: AI sometimes claims specific spaces are “available” or “leasing” when they have been fully leased for years.
-We observed responses describing spaces at 2505 Bruckner as available for lease when the building was substantially leased to major tenants (including Amazon) by 2023.
-A site selection team acting on this information wastes significant time.
+A site selection team acting on fabricated availability information wastes significant time pursuing spaces that do not exist.

 The compound problem for industrial CRE: An operator’s portfolio is either invisible in AI (bad — site selection queries route to competitors) or mentioned with wrong data (worse — stale rents, mischaracterized submarkets, or fabricated availability).
 Both outcomes cost tenants and damage landlord credibility with the logistics teams increasingly using AI as a first-pass research tool.